 Diane Selwyn (Naomi Watts), an idealistic, ambitious and naive young woman, wins a jitterbug dance contest in Deep River, Ontario, that offers a trip to Hollywood as first prize.
-Late in the film, we discover that Diane has traveled to LA to pursue an acting career but has been disappointed by most of her encounters with film industry people (especially men) and has failed to find success.
+Late in the film, we discover that Diane has traveled to LA to pursue an acting career but has been disappointed by most of her encounters with film industry people and has failed to find success.
 Instead she strikes up a romance with a charismatic and successful actress Camilla Rhodes (Laura Harring), who gets a big part Diane had applied for but uses her influence to get Diane bit parts.

 Camilla treats Diane carelessly, dumping her to marry her director Adam Kesher, as well as to pursue a new romance on the side with a young un-named actress.
 Things come to a head at a Mulholand Drive party hosted by Camilla and Adam to announce and celebrate their marriage.
 Diane, still in love and obsessed, is invited to the party by Camilla and the two arrive at the event by chauffeured limo.
 At the party Diane sees Camilla kissing a young girl (Melissa George) and confronted fully with what is going on, is devastated.
 In a rage at her lover's betrayal and her own humiliation, Diane hires Joe Messing, an incompetent hit man, to murder Camilla.
-At their meeting in Winkie's restaurant, Joe shows Diane a blue house key, that she will receive as his signal when the hit has been completed.
+At their meeting in Winkie's restaurant, Joe shows Diane a blue house key that she will receive as his signal when the hit has been completed.
 Diane retreats to her dumpy apartment, receives the blue key, and fueled by drugs and alcohol, loses her mind and begins to hallucinate as detectives investigating Camilla's murder arrive at the apartment and bang loudly at the door.

 The bulk of the film (presented first) is composed of Diane's elaborate dream-fantasy-nightmare-hallucination, in which she re-imagines herself as Betty Elms, a young, innocent and talented version of herself just arrived in LA from Deep River to pursue her acting career.
 Other individuals she has encountered in LA (including several from Camilla and Adam's party and two strangers seen in Winkie's restaurant) take on new parts in the fantasy.

 In the fantasy, other names are changed or switched among characters.
 Camilla becomes Rita (not her real name which she has conveniently forgotten but one borrowed from a Rita Hayworth poster the amnesiac happens to see).
 Most enigmatically, the unnamed girl kissing Camilla at Adam's party (Melissa George), Camilla's new lover and replacement for Dianne, becomes 'Camilla Rhodes' in the fantasy.
-The choice of the name fits with Dianne's anger and jealousy at the girl and anger with Camilla, who has dumped her.
+The choice of the name fits with Diane's anger and jealousy at the girl and anger with Camilla, who has dumped her.

 The film, and the fantasy, begin with Diane's alter ego Betty arriving in LA and encountering 'Rita' = Camilla (Laura Elena Harring), a beautiful amnesiac car accident victim who conveniently has wandered into the apartment where Betty is staying.
 The imaginary accident site and chauffeured limo are identical to the real site where Diane and Camilla exited the vehicle to take a shortcut to Adam's hillside mansion for the party.
-Betty helps Rita investigate who she is and, also conveniently, Rita soon adores and falls in love with Betty.
+Betty helps Rita investigate who she is and, also conveniently, Rita soon falls in love with Betty.
 In the course of their investigations, Betty and Rita discover a blond female suicide.
 Diane's fantasy includes some self-serving and gratuitous nudity by Rita (really the object of her obsession, Camilla Rhodes).
 Also gratuitously, Rita dons a blonde wig and makeup that morph her appearance towards that of Betty's.

 Related side-plots in Diane's fantasy conform to both her wishful and also her dark view of her world (herself as the hero, confronting a variety of bad people and saving a beautiful damsel in distress): Betty has an audition and performs brilliantly, briefly encounters director Adam Kesher with whom she makes an instant positive connection, mafia types and a menacing cowboy pressure Kesher to cast 'Camilla Rhodes' (not the real Camilla but the unnamed kissing girl from the party) in a part for which she is not qualified - the girl unfairly get's Betty's part.
 This last element fits with Diane's jealousy over kissing girl's replacing her as the real Camilla Rhodes' lover.